tensorflow/recommenders-addons/tensorflow_recommenders_addons/dynamic_embedding/core/kernels/redis/readme(RedisTable).md

 Redis-plus-plus is a Redis client, based on hiredis and written in C++11.
 It supports scritpting, pub/sub, pipeline, transaction, Redis Cluster, Redis Sentinel, connection pool, ACL, SSL and thread safety.

-Important: We need to compile the program to the C++17 standard!